-The diarrhea may be intermittent.
+Diarrhea may be intermittent.
 Most dogs do not have a fever but may be less active.
-The disease is not usually life- threatening unless the dog’s immune system is immature or immunocompromised.
+The disease is not usually life-threatening unless the dog’s immune system is immature or immunocompromised.
 Many dogs will be asymptomatic carriers, never developing any signs of illness.
 Younger animals are more likely to exhibit clinical signs.

 How is giardiasis diagnosed?

-A routine fecal flotation test may fail to detect these tiny cysts, which are shed inconsistently in the feces, and which often require a special zinc sulfate flotation solution for detection.
+A routine fecal flotation test may fail to detect these tiny cysts, which are shed inconsistently in the feces and often require a special zinc sulfate flotation solution.
 Occasionally, the parasites may be seen on a direct smear of the feces.
-If your veterinarian suspects giardiasis, a sample of stool may be analyzed for the presence of Giardia specific antigens (cell proteins).
-Some Giardia tests are available for in-clinic use while other tests require submittal to a reference laboratory.
-Many cases are presumptively diagnosed on the basis of medical history and clinical signs suggestive of giardiasis.
+If your veterinarian suspects giardiasis, a stool sample may be analyzed for Giardia-specific antigens (cell proteins).
+Some Giardia tests are available for in-clinic use, while others require submittal to a reference laboratory.
+Many cases are presumptively diagnosed based on medical history and clinical signs suggestive of giardiasis.

 How is giardiasis treated?